bnuLyndon/PySNV/README.rst

     detect_sample.py: Main function of processing for a single sample.

     example_multi_files.py: Illustrates how to process multiple input files simultaneously.
 Paired samples hould include '_R1' and '_R2' in the file names.
+Adjust the number of kernels to use parallel processing.

     detect_sample.py: Main function of processing for a sample folder.